More news on Cyber Security jobs

 The core process and methodological skills in demand have remained constant over the last year: Information Security, Firewall and Network Security are most often called for, featuring in 84% of all job advertisements.
 However, there are large increases in demand for some more specialist areas, with cybercrime up 264% and big data up 202%.
 Certifications remain important as a guarantee of knowledge: CISSP and ISO/IEC 27001 feature in almost one third of all job advertisements.

-Time to get a job in Cyber Security? – Information and Cyber Security Trainingcan help with a wide range of
+Time to get a job in Cyber Security? – Focus on Training can help with a wide range of Information and Cyber Security Training